 (1) Calculated based on the annual average exchange rate.
+Source: Bureau of Statistics and Census.

-The government has created programs to address poverty, including Tekopora and a pension for older adults living in extreme poverty, and has promoted healthcare accessibility.
-The main purpose of Paraguay's National Health System, established under the Constitution, is to allocate funds and medical resources to provide for those in need of medical assistance.
+The governmenthas created programs to address poverty, including Tekopora and a pension for older adults living in extreme poverty, and has promoted healthcare accessibility.
+The main purpose of Paraguay's National Health System, established under the Constitution, is to a llocate funds and medical resources to provide for those in need of medical assistance.